jackfsuia/LLM-Data-Cleaner/README.md

 ## License

-ShampooSalesAgent is licensed under the MIT License found in the [LICENSE](LICENSE) file in the root directory of this repository.
+LLM-Data-Cleaner is licensed under the MIT License found in the [LICENSE](LICENSE) file in the root directory of this repository.